-This Festive DIY Arrangement Will Transform Your Porch Into A Hallmark Movie Set
+This DIY Holiday Arrangement Is Worthy Of A Hallmark Movie Set

 - Greenery, branches, berries and ornaments of your choice

-Step 1: Pick you greens
+Step 1: Pick your greens

 As a rule, Dodd recommends layering four or five types of greenery to create depth and texture.
 For this project, we used rosehip branches, Carolina sapphire, cedar, silver fir, pine, magnolia, boxwood, grey seeded eucalyptus and pine cones.

 Always trim your greens at the base, according to the size of your container and their placement in the arrangement.
+(Use floral shears to keep the stems healthy.
+These garden scissors have over 17K 5-star reviews.)

-Pro tip Freshly cut each stem before using it.
+Freshly cut each stem before using it.
 “Cutting allows water to go up the branch,” explains Dodd.
-You also want to cut off any offshoots from the portion that will be inserted into the foam.
+Cut off any offshoots from the portion that will be inserted into the foam.

 Step 2: Prep your urn